ibm-cloud-docs/hs-crypto/uko-edit-kms-keys.md

         - Sync keys

             If the key state in some keystores is different from the managed key state, you receive a **Key out of sync** warning message.
 An **Out of sync** flag is also displayed in the corresponding keystore card.
 There can be multiple reasons why the key state is out of sync.
-For example, there is an issue in relinking the key in the keystore or the key is modified in the target keystore outside of {{site.data.keyword.uko_full_notm}}.
+For example, there is an issue in relinking the key in the keystore,the key is failed to be destroyed in some of the distributed keystores, or the key is modified in the target keystore outside of {{site.data.keyword.uko_full_notm}}.
 You can sync the key state by clicking **Sync key**.
 For more information, see [Syncing keys in keystores with managed keys manually](/docs/hs-crypto?topic=hs-crypto-uko-sync-keys&interface=ui).

             During master key rotation, you can activate {{site.data.keyword.cloud_notm}} KMS key in internal keystores.
 However, it will be shown as **Out of sync**.
 You can sync the key after the master key rotation is complete.
             {: note}